Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation

 \subsection{Overall Emissions Reduction with Increased Budget}

-We demonstrate the effect of the total budget $b$ on the overall emissions of the network, where we assume that drivers truthfully report their types. \cref{fig:em-tt-bud} shows the total emissions of drivers under different values of the total budget.
-There is a decreasing trend because with higher budget, the TSO can implement higher eco-driving levels under both first-best and second-best EDIMs, which results in lower emissions.
+We demonstrate the effect of the total budget $b$ on the overall emissions of the network, assuming that drivers truthfully report their types. \cref{fig:em-tt-bud} shows the total emissions of drivers under different values of the total budget and compares it to the case when there are no incentives and drivers choose their eco-driving levels based on the Nash equilibrium.
+For the incentive mechanisms, there is a decreasing trend in emissions because, with a higher budget, the TSO can implement higher eco-driving levels under both first-best and second-best EDIMs, resulting in lower emissions.

-Since the first-best EDIM results in higher eco-driving levels than the eco-driving levels of the second-best, we observe in \cref{fig:em-tt-bud} that with the same budget the first-best EDIM in general achieves lower emissions than the second-best.
-Moreover, notice that for budget $b>7$, the emissions under the first-best EDIM converges to a constant value.
-This is because with large budget, the TSO can in principal incentivize all the drivers to choose maximum eco-driving levels $a=f(\theta)=1_n$, where they fully comply with the eco-driving guidance.
+Since the first-best EDIM results in higher eco-driving levels than the eco-driving levels of the second-best, we observe in \cref{fig:em-tt-bud} that with the same budget, the first-best EDIM in general achieves lower emissions than the second-best.
+Moreover, notice that for a budget $b>7$, the emissions under the first-best EDIM converge to a constant value.
+This is because, with a larger budget, the TSO can, in principle, incentivize all the drivers to choose maximum eco-driving levels $a=f(\theta)=1_n$, where they fully comply with the eco-driving guidance.
 On the other hand, under the second-best EDIM, $a=f(\theta)=1_n$ is achieved for budget $b>9$.